16032022/DeepLearningAI-OpenAI-projects/README.md

 # ![image](https://github.com/user-attachments/assets/35f315f5-15fb-4236-9f1d-9ee2554b7d56) OpenAI
 Welcome to the OpenAI repository!
-This repository contains reviewed and personalized code examples inspired by short courses offered on the [DeepLearning.AI platform](https://www.deeplearning.ai/):
+This repository contains reviewed and personalized code examples inspired by four short courses offered on the [DeepLearning.AI platform](https://www.deeplearning.ai/):

-## 🌟 Open Source Models with Hugging Face TO BE CHANGED
-   Learn how to leverage open-source models for various NLP tasks using the Hugging Face ecosystem.
-Explore techniques to fine-tune, deploy, and optimize models for real-world applications.
+## AI Python for Beginnners:Automatic Task with Python
+Description to be enclosed

+## AI Python for Beginnners: Working with your own Data and Document
+Description to be enclosed

+## AI Python for Beginnners:Exstending Python with Packages and API
+Description to be enclosed

-## ✨ Building Generative AI Applications with Gradio   TO BE CHANGED
+## Building System with CHATGPT AI
-Discover how to create interactive, user-friendly generative AI applications using Gradio.
-Build and deploy stunning demos powered by cutting-edge AI models with minimal code.

-## 🌐 Explore Live Gradio Apps on Hugging Face  TO BE CHANGED
-Want to see Gradio in action?
-Explore a variety of interactive Gradio applications hosted on the [Hugging Face Spaces](https://huggingface.co/).
-These apps provide an overview of the projects I’ve created, based on the contents of the two short courses.
-[Click here to explore my Gradio apps](https://huggingface.co/collections/dlaima/my-gradio-apps-6784ff8d41db1b5ffac83991) and get inspiration for your own projects!
+Description to be enclosed

 ## ❓ What's Inside
   - Customized Code Examples: Original examples from the courses have been reviewed, refined, and personalized for improved clarity and usability.